python/pythondotorg/docs/source/install.md

 make migrate
 ```

-To create new migrations, run:
+To generate new migrations, run:

 ```
 make migrations